Answer a few questions to see if you are likely to be approved for a credit card

-The uSwitch eligibility checker uses the information you've provided to run a ‘soft’ credit check on your credit file.
+The Uswitch eligibility checker uses the information you've provided to run a ‘soft’ credit check on your credit file.
 We do this to estimate the likelihood of you being accepted for a credit card.
-Unlike a full credit card application, it does not leave a mark on your credit file.
+Unlike a full credit card application, it is not visible to potential lenders.

 To get the most accurate results, you'll typically need at least three years of address history.
 You could still get a credit card without this, but there'll be a more limited number available to you.